matplotlib/matplotlib/doc/devel/coding_guide.rst

 Coding guidelines
 *****************

-While the current state of the Matplotlib code base is not compliant with all of these guidelines, our goal in enforcing these constraints on new contributions is that it improves the readability and consistency of the code base going forward.
+We appreciate these guidelines being followed because it improves the readability, consistency, and maintainability of the code base.

 API changes
 ===========